PCB prototyping machinery

 FAQ

-Open your PCB file.
-Click on “Board” in the top menu, then “Board Properties”.
-There are fields for width, height, and units.
-You enter the new values there.
+Access your PCB file, select “Board” from the top menu, then “Board Properties”.
+Input fields for width, height, and units will be available for modification.

 Secret Link